-It’s been a couple months since I put up the Mother’s Day post from my old blog.
-Dealing with the wait to have children and the disappointment of miscarriages do not just happen during that time of the year.
-It is a constant reminder every time a commercial for diapers comes on, whenever I hear a baby cry, or even particular episodes of TV shows.
+Dealing with the wait to have children and the disappointment of miscarriages happen throughout the year.
+It is a constant reminder every time a commercial for diapers comes on, whenever I hear a baby cry or even particular episodes of TV shows.
 As I get older, the cultural conversation of families becomes more and more frequent, whether I have kids or not.

 Second, we have Rachel.
 Now, Rachel was the favorite for Jacob.
 He worked for 14 years so he could marry her.
 He married her sister first, and when Leah started having children, and Rachel did not, can you imagine the pressure?
 I can only imagine the whispers and pain Rachel had to live through each day, wondering to herself what was wrong with her, what she could have done better, and what she was being punished for (because the same thoughts cross my mind).
 Then, when she did get pregnant, her second pregnancy was so difficult that it ended in her death.
 Of course, her first son ends up saving their entire family in a famine, through the guidance of God in his life.
 Her story gives me peace that whatever my family story will be, God will be there to guide that family.